-Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have and how we can improve.
+Data Carpentry values a culture of assessment, and we are consistently evaluating our workshops to understand the impact workshops have on our learners, and how we can improve our content delivery.

 We conduct pre and post workshop surveys for each workshop

 Additionally, we began collecting data on the long-term impact our workshops are having on both Data Carpentry and Software Carpentry learners.
-The Carpentry Long-Term Feedback Survey was launched in March 2017, and data will be collected every 6 months.
+The Carpentry Long-Term Feedback Survey was launched in March 2017, and data is collected every six months.

 We will be releasing regular reports from our survey results.
 These reports are published through Zenodo and can be accessed through the links below.